thaliaarchi/git-transform-repo/docs/design.md

 Lua is easily embeddable and LuaJIT is fast.
 Unless its text processing is better than Python's, it's likely not worth it.

-### Using jq

-What if jq was the scripting language? jq is very nice for declarative scripts, and I find jq most useful for defining pipelines to transform streams.
-It could be embedded using jaq.

-The callbacks in filter-repo operate on a single piece of data at a time (a filename, message, name, email, refname, blob, commit, or reset).
-If the jq filter transformed a single value, most of the benefits of jq disappear, and if the values were streamed, jq would need to emit the same number of outputs, which makes it barely different from operating on one at a time.
+jq is great for declaratively transforming streams in pipelines.
+That would make it a poor fit for the callbacks, though, which process a single piece of data at a time.
+If the jq filter operated on just a single value, most of its benefits disappear, and if the values were streamed, jq would need to emit the same number of outputs, making it fragile.
+It would be better as an external processor of JSON exported from git-transform-repo.

-Efficiency-wise, mutations of the input (as in the Python style) would likely be more efficient than pure values.

-Is there some way the stream paradigm could be useful for transform-repo?

-### Multiple languages

 If it's useful to support multiple scripting languages, callbacks could be tagged with the language, such as `--commit-callback:py '…'`.

+### Using Rust

+Since it's written in Rust, library users could supply Rust callbacks.

+To support both Rust and Python callbacks, callbacks would be stored as a three-variant enum (`Rust`, `Python`, and `None`).
+When it's Rust, a cheaper representation without copying would be passed to the callback.
+If the two APIs are similar enough, perhaps the Rust representation could be automatically wrapped for Python with codegen similarly to bindgen.